tw4l/brunnhilde/README.md

 #### Windows

 *Note: Windows support for Brunnhilde is limited.
 Normal reporting of directories should work without issue.
 Scanning of disk images, virus scanning, and running bulk_extractor will require installation of the dependencies below and has not yet been thoroughly tested.
-Note that Brunnhilde does not call the true utility when run in Windows.*
+Note that Brunnhilde does not call the tree utility when run in Windows.*

 * SleuthKit: Download Windows binaries, install in Program Files, and add location of binaries to path.
 Download [fiwalk.exe](http://downloads.digitalcorpora.org/downloads/fiwalk/) separately, rename to simply 'fiwalk.exe' and move to same location as Sleuthkit binaries.
 * HFSExplorer: Use Windows installer and install at C:\Program Files (x86)\HFSExplorer.